Find Affordable College Courses

 Baltimore, MD

-With a ranking of #8, Johns Hopkins University did quite well on this year’s most popular schools for psychology students working on their master’s degree.
+Johns Hopkins University did quite well in this year’s ranking of the most popular places for psychology students to get a master’s degree.
+It came in at #8 on the list.
 Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit college with a very large student population.

 Of the 5 students majoring in psychology at Johns Hopkins, 20% are male and 80% are female.